Xavierj2216/independent-study/blog-4.md

   + Take action to fix it
   + Ask for help

++ Hard Coding: Writing data values directly into the code
++ User Input: Asking the user to input information (ex. raw_input())

 ### My EarSketch songs
 + 3 songs total
 <img src= song.png />

 # Takeaways
-1. **Try new things and have fun:** EarSketch beats are limited, so I plan to try Garageband.
+1. **Try new things and have fun:** EarSketch beats are limited, so I plan to try Garageband or other platforms.
 2. **By now try to get some product or at least start your project**